Every question, in plain English.

 The execution model is intentionally simple but realistic enough that real-trading intuition transfers.

-What markets can I trade in a match?
+What markets can I trade in a competition?

 Depends on the lane:

-• Open matches unlock everything: crypto, FX, indices, commodities, metals.
+- Open competitions unlock everything: crypto, FX, indices, commodities, metals.

-• Crypto Cup matches restrict the symbol list to crypto only.
+- Crypto Cup competitions restrict the symbol list to crypto only.

 Inside each lane you trade the same instruments other traders are trading at the same live prices.